tahlilma/commander/README.md

 **I updated the command handler to use Discord JS 13.
 But it does not add anything new so like you wont get a slash command handler.
-Im too lazy to update the docs so i wont.**
+(PS: The docs are still based in Discord JS 12 since im too lazy to update it.)**

 ---